SAP/project-kernseife/installation-guide-btp.md

 After the deployment is finished the console should show this:
 ![Deployment Success](res/img/deployment_success.png)

+Now you need to assign your user to the "kernseife-admin-${space}" role (depending on the cf space name).

 ## Setup Workzone
 As we don't use a standalone approuter we use the integrated one inside workzone.
 Technically you can also use a standalone approuter and a launchpad, but we suggest using workzone as it makes all the role, tile, etc. management way easier.